 The Off-Highway Motor Vehicle Recreation (OHMVR) Division cares for the safety of all of our visitors enjoying our State Vehicular Recreation Areas (SVRA).
-During OHV Safety Week, October 15-23 we'd like to remind our visitors to employ safe practices and always be aware of your surroundings.
+We'd like to remind our visitors to employ safe practices and always be aware of your surroundings.
 Below you will find safety tips and regulations while riding and recreating in the parks.
 You can also sign up for a free training to sharpen your riding skills through our partnership with the California Outdoor Recreation Foundation, ATV Safety Institute, Recreational Off-Highway Vehicle Association and the Motorcycle Safety Foundation.

 TAKE IT SLOW

 Keep your speed under 15 MPH when riding near campsites or groups of people.

 Check for unexpected drop-offs in washes, and know what is on the other side of a hill or dune.

 Always wear properly fitted and secured helmets and safety equipment.